sinsunsan/sinsunsan.github.io/_posts/2016-12-27-authenticate-google-cloud.md

 title: Understanding mysterious google cloud authentication
 ---

-Authentication is the more frustating part of google cloud at first.
+Authentication is the more frustrating part of google cloud at first.
 It seems really complicated with various system, a terminology that at first we do not understand.

 Let's list a few facts, we have understood.